LAU-TECH/CONSTITUTION/README.md

 1. The Club is the sole authority for the interpretation of this Constitution and of any rule._**

-2. In the case where this constitution does not agree with the university, local or international rules, these rules will override the corresponding rules of this constitution
+2. In the case where this constitution conflicts with the university, local or international laws, these laws will override the corresponding rules of this constitution

 ## ***ARTICLE IX: AMENDMENTS***

 1. Only the Annual General Meeting of the Club or a Special General Meeting shall have the power to alter or amend this Constitution and Rules.

 2. Any alteration or amendment to this Constitution and Rules will require to be carried by a two-thirds majority of all accredited members present.

 ## ***ARTICLE X: BYLAWS***